This foreword was written by Professor Alison Park, the Interim Executive Chair at the Economic and Social Research Council (ESRC), in September 2022.

 - boost investment in ADR UK, expanding our innovative programme of linked administrative datasets on key public policy issues, and collaborate with the Cabinet Office to facilitate the use of administrative data in evaluating the impact of government policies and programmes

 - launch rounds 16 to 18 of data collection for Understanding Society, our longitudinal study tracking the lives of 25,000 UK households

-- launch a pioneering new ‘Digital Footprints’ infrastructure, which will transform access to and analysis of new data types and sources, including internet and social media data, geo- spatial data, commercial and transactional data, and sensor and image data
+- launch a pioneering new ‘Smart Data Research UK’ infrastructure, which will transform access to and analysis of new data types and sources, including internet and social media data, geo- spatial data, commercial and transactional data, and sensor and image data

 - lay the groundwork for a new Early Life Cohort study, informed by a major feasibility study